 - Installing cross vanes to limit erosion of the channel bed and create flow diversity. - Grading and installing coir blankets with live stakes to improve stream bank stability and decrease erosion. - Installing riprap revetment along areas of the stream banks to decrease the erosion caused by the runoff from the apartment complex drainpipes. - Installing some riprap revetment in the southern section of the stream at culvert outlets where velocities exceed stability thresholds for native materials and regrading portions of the stream channel in the same section. - Installing a rock riffle at the downstream outlet to add flow diversity and limit erosion of the channel bed. - Removing 14 trees and reusing/installing them as large woody debris in the stream and importing and installing an additional 16 trees as large woody debris.
+Details of replanting trees and other restoration will be determined during the final design process.
 Removed species (with range of diameters in inches) include green ash (5- to 9-inch), box elder (6- to 16-inch), and red maple (5-inch).
 The majority of these removed trees are less than 12 inches in diameter